jeremenichelli/personal-site/posts/2016-04-11-advantages-and-caveats-of-a-one-stylesheet-per-page-strategy.md

 ---
-title: Advantages and caveats of a one stylesheet per page&nbsp;strategy
+title: Advantages and caveats of a one stylesheet per page strategy
 excerpt: I recently changed the CSS structure of my personal site and blog aiming for better loading times and moved to single set of styles.
 Not every project will benefit from this.
 ---